-Following the Paris Dialogue on the Future of Higher Education and the Global Forum in Madrid attendees discussed strategic priorities and the importance of collaborative initiatives building on the alliance's 72,000 students and 13,000 faculty members.
+Following the Paris Dialogue on the Future of Higher Education and the Global Forum in Madrid, attendees discussed strategic priorities and the importance of collaborative initiatives building on the alliance's 72,000 students and 13,000 faculty members.

-Our President Prof Larry Kramer, Prof Emma McCoy, Vice-President and Pro-Vice Chancellor (Education), and Prof Susana Mourato, Vice-President and Pro-Vice Chancellor (Research) represented the School.
+LSE President Prof Larry Kramer, Prof Emma McCoy, Vice-President and Pro-Vice Chancellor (Education), and Prof Susana Mourato, Vice-President and Pro-Vice Chancellor (Research) represented the School.

 To learn more about CIVICA opportunities, check our dedicated pages regularly, or contact civica@lse.ac.uk